 From Earl Grey, Saskatchewan, Canada, Maria Fuller is an internationally active performer as a conductor, pianist and trumpeter, and is also an acclaimed vocal coach, composer and arranger.
 As a conductor, Ms. Fuller has a wide range of repertoire and interests, from J.S.
 Bach to Steve Reich, from Richard Strauss to renowned Canadian composer, Elizabeth Raum.
 Equally adept in the opera pit and on the concert stage, she shows a winning charisma and infectious joy in her music-making.

 In the opera house, Fuller has worked with the Saskatoon and Cincinnati Opera Companies and most recently conducted Mozart's La Clemenza Di Tito on the Main Stage series at the College-Conservatory of Music (CCM).
 Last spring Ms. Fuller served as Repetiteur and Assistant Conductor with Saskatoon Operas production of Die Fledermaus, and will return as Music Director next season.
-Equally adept in the ballet pit, Ms. Fuller will conduct the Nutcracker with the TBSO and Minnesota Ballet in December.
+Equally adept in the ballet pit, Ms. Fuller conducted the Nutcracker with the TBSO and Minnesota Ballet last December.
 Maria is now the Resident Conductor and Chorus Director of the Thunder Bay Symphony Orchestra.

 At the piano, Ms. Fuller is a two-time laureate of the FCMF National Finals, of the CMC National Finals, and of the CFMTA National Finals in Canada.
 More recently, Maria has soloed with the Longview Symphony, TX, Cincinnati Ballet, the CCM Philharmonia and the CCM Chamber Players.
 As an orchestral pianist, Fuller has performed with the Kentucky, Cincinnati, Longview, Richmond, Regina, and Thunder Bay symphonies.
 In 2010, she was selected as the principal pianist for the National Youth Orchestra of Canada.
 As a chamber musician, Fuller has performed throughout Europe and North America and was a semi-finalist in the Fischoff National Chamber Competition in Indiana, and in the Plowman Chamber Music Competition in Missouri with her piano trio, Geistrio.
 Maria performs art song, and enjoys collaborating on recitals and projects.
 Last January, she and American trumpeter Chase Hawkins released a CD together: “Great Southern Land,” under the PARMA Navona Recording Label.